xuse/querydsl-sql-extension/README.md

 # querydsl-sql-extension

-query-dsl-sql-extension is a enhancemant lib based on querydsl-sql module.
+query-dsl-sql-extension is an enhanced library based on module 'querydsl-sql'.

 ## 摘要